leon/play-enumeration/README.md

-# Scala enumerationeration plugin for Play Framework 2
+# Scala Enumerations for Play Framework 2
-This plugin makes it possible to use enumerations across Play Framework 2
+This plugin makes it possible to use Scala's Enumerations across Play Framework 2

  * Forms
  * JSON